woodywff/darts_pt_pp_tf/README.md

 - For `ReduceLROnPlateau`:
 `patience=10, factor=0.5`
-We didn't put these arguments in config.yml for simplicity.
+We didn't put these arguments in `config.yml` for simplicity.

 - Don't iter the variable returned by `fluid.layers.create_parameter`, it will not stop at the end but give out the out boundary error.

-- For tf2.2.0:
+- For tf 2.2.0:
 we need this:
 `tf.config.experimental.set_memory_growth(gpu_check[0], True)`
 otherwise, there would be the OOM problem on my laptop.